3zcurdia/plasticfishes/README.md

 # plasticfishes

-Sinatra app to demo api connectivity on mobile apps
+Minimal app to demo api connectivity on mobile apps

 ## To contribute to the project